utsav0/daily-dev-tips/src/pages/posts/streaming-desktop-sound-and-microphone-on-mac-with-streamlabs.md

 ## Install BlackHole

-Mac does not have a system virtual audio driver, unlike Windows, so we need some help from a third party.
+Mac does not have a system virtual audio driver, unlike Windows, so we need help from a third party.

 After doing some research, BlackHole seems to be the best in the field, and after using it, I can confirm it's super easy!